UPCOMING EVENTS

 For more information, contact our Policy Action Committee Co-Chairs Morgan Carroll and Iris Halpern.

 TICKETS ON SALE NOW!
-Silent Auction coming soon!
+Silent Auction now open!

 As book bans surge across the country at an unprecedented rate, targeting stories by and about marginalized communities, librarians have become unexpected warriors in one of today’s most urgent battles over free expression and the future of democracy.
 Over 10,000 books were banned in public schools last year alone, with most of the bans centering on themes of race, gender, and identity.